CS3219-AY2324S1-G04/peerprep_user_service/README.md

 **Response**

-- `200` - Success.
-A unique session token is stored in the response as a cookie with name "session-token".
+- `201` - Session created.
+The response will contain 3 cookies, a session token cookie named "session-token", an access token cookie named "access-token", and a cookie for the expiry of the access token named "access-token-expiry".
+The access token expiry cookie is the only cookie that is not HTTP-only.
 - `400` - One or more query parameters are invalid.
 The reason for the error is provided in the response body.
   - Example response body:
     ```json